goroda/GPEXP/README.md

 Experimental Design for Gaussian Process Regression
 A python package for performing experimental design for Gaussian Process Regression

+WARNING: I recently started converting this into idiomatic python 3 and adding unit testing so the state of this package is in-flux

 ## General Information

 Author: Alex Gorodetsky